aldensiol/Gobbler/README.md

 We first download the entire model from Hugging Face. https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF

 ## 2. Initialising of Model
-Ensuring that the downloaded GGUF model is in the same directory as the script.py file, we initialise the model using a external library - ctransformers.
+Ensuring that the downloaded GGUF model is in the same directory as the script.py file, we initialise the model using an external library - ctransformers.

 ```python
 from ctransformers import AutoModelForCausalLM